min2ha/ukwa-site/content/target/60017/index.en.md

   "start_date": "2018-01-04T09:00:00Z"
 }

-# Friends of Nablus and Surrounding Areas / FONSA

 Site of a Scottish charitable trust based in Tayport, Fife, established to raise money to alleviate poverty and provide further education in Nablus, West Bank / Palestine and its surrounding areas.